Payment-Components/demo-iso20022-reporter/README.md

 This project uses the `itext` library in order to create pdf reports.
 In order to create a report, you need to instantiate the `Reporter` class by passing the Path to the html resources.
 You can find an example of css styling [here](./src/main/resources/html-resources/css/style.css).
 Note that you can declare the path for the bank logo inside `.header-container`.
-Then, you can call `buildReport` by passing the message Object or message Path.
+Then, you can call `buildReport` by passing the message Object (should implement `gr.datamation.mx.Message`) or message Path.
 ```java
    Reporter instance = new Reporter(Paths.get("./src/main/resources/html-resources"));